-2. Scope
+3. Scope

-This policy governs three major types of sexual misconduct: 1) Cases involving an allegation that falls under Title IX of the Education Amendments of 1972 ("Title IX Cases"); 2) Cases involving an allegation that does not fall under Title IX, but falls within the scope of laws specific to the State of Texas ("Texas Law Cases"); and 3) Cases involving an allegation that falls under the University's own Code of Conduct or which violate DBU's Scriptural beliefs about human sexuality ("Institutional Offenses").
-These types of cases will be handled in different ways based on the federal, state, and local laws that are applicable to each type of case.
+This policy governs three specific categories of sexual misconduct: 1) certain cases involving an allegation that falls under Title IX of the Education Amendments of 1972 ("Title IX Cases"); 2) cases involving an allegation that does not fall under Title IX, but falls within the scope of laws specific to the State of Texas ("Texas Law Cases"); and 3) cases involving an allegation that falls under the University's own policies or which violate DBU's Scriptural beliefs about human sexuality ("Institutional Offenses").